See for Me (2021) Review – Saskatoon Fantastic Film Festival

 However, if her performance is the film’s strong point, her character is See for Me’s biggest problem.
 Sophie is, from the moment we meet her, extremely unlikable.
 She’s a miserable, bitter, bitch who spews nastiness at everyone around her and uses her loss of vision as a rationale to steal from her clients.
 And she gets worse as the film goes on, her greed leading her to make a deal with the gang that eventually manages to get an innocent person killed.

 Indeed, most of the characters in See for Me are, on some level, bad people.
 Kelly is on administrative leave from the military for some unspecified offence, which doesn’t seem to bother her as she sits in front of her huge monitors playing video games.
-The only other major characters in the film are the thieves led by Rico (Kim Coates, Sons of Anarchy, Ghost Wars) who are all various levels of evil.
+The only other major characters in the film are the thieves led by Rico (Kim Coates, Neon Lights, Ghost Wars) who are all various levels of evil.